PeterStoytchev/ndi-compressor/README.md

 6. From the redist directory, copy all the files next to the new .exe
 7. Run the compressor.

+# How to use/configure
+You edit the values in the config.yaml file (which should be called that and sit next to the .exe, but you can specify a path as a CLI arugment).
+Most of them are self-explenirary, but I will focus on a few important ones.

+encoderName: The name of the ffmpeg encoder you want to use.
+It supports most of them, but if it doesn't have it, recompile ffmpeg with the codecs you need, replace the files in the vendor/lib directory and recompile the program.

+thread_count: This is doesn't really do anything for encoders like NVENC, for others, it may have diffirent effects.
+Again, this is quite encoder dependent.

+priv_data: This sets additional options for the encoder.
+This is very encoder dependent, so look them up for the encoder you use (ffmpeg -hide_banner -h encoder=<encoder name goes here>).
+Make sure to keep the spacing for the options the same, because it has to be parsed into a YAML map.
+Notepad++ handles the spacing automatically when you hit enter to go to a new line.

 # TODO
 1. Profiling support.
 2. Seperate the video processing stages (get a frame from NDI, compress and send to a ndi-server) onto diffirent threads, in order to reduce latency.